dockur/windows/readme.md

   ```

 > [!TIP]
-> This can also be used to resize the existing disk to a larger capacity without any data loss.
+> This also used resizing the existing disk to a larger capacity without any data loss.

 ### How do I share files with the host?

-  Open 'File Explorer' and click on the 'Network' section, you will see a computer called `host.lan`.
-Double-click it and it will show a folder called `Data`, which can be binded to any folder on your host via the compose file:
+  Open 'File Explorer', click the 'Network' section, seeing a computer called `host.lan`.
+Double-click and shows a folder called `Data`, which binds to any folder on your host via the compose file:

   ```yaml
   volumes:
     -  /home/user/example:/shared
   ```

-  The example folder `/home/user/example` will be available as ` \\host.lan\Data`.
+  Your example folder `/home/user/example` availables ` \\host.lan\Data`.

 > [!TIP]
-> You can map this path to a drive letter in Windows, for easier access.
+> You may map this path to a drive letter in Windows, for easier access.

 ### How do I install a custom image?

-  In order to download an unsupported ISO image that is not selectable from the list above, specify the URL of that ISO in the `VERSION` environment variable, for example:
+  In order to download an unsupported ISO image that is not selectable from the list above, specify one of your URL to ISO in the `VERSION` environment variable, for example:

   ```yaml
   environment:
     VERSION: "https://example.com/win.iso"
   ```

-  Alternatively, you can also skip the download and use a local file instead, by binding it in your compose file in this way:
+  Alternatively, you skip downloading and use a local file instead, by binding it in your compose file in this way:

   ```yaml
   volumes:
     - /home/user/example.iso:/custom.iso
   ```

-  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file, the value of `VERSION` will be ignored in this case.
+  Replace the example path `/home/user/example.iso` with the filename of your desired ISO file, the value of `VERSION` will be ignored in your case.

 ### How do I run a script after installation?

-  To run your own script after installation, you create a file called `install.bat` and place it in a folder together with any additional files it needs (software to be installed for example).
+  To run your own script after installation, create your file called `install.bat` and place in a folder together with any additional files it needs (software to be installed for example).
 Then bind that folder in your compose file like this:

   ```yaml
   volumes:
     -  /home/user/example:/oem
   ```

-  The example folder `/home/user/example` will be copied to `C:\OEM` during installation and the containing `install.bat` will be executed during the last step.
+  Your example folder `/home/user/example` copied to `C:\OEM` during installation and the containing `install.bat` will be executed during the last step.

 ### How do I perform a manual installation?